Savage-Sabrina/DIY_SolenoidGraver/README.md

    1. Frequency mode, you choose the frequency and the duty cycle with the potentiometers, the pedal will change the power input according to the selection, the information is shown on the LCD.
    1. Pulse mode, the handpiece will give a certain amount of pulses according to frequency and duty, the pulses go to maximum power at start and stop for half a second then continue within a defined interval.
    1. Direct mode, the handpiece goes to maximum power instantaneously according to duty and frequency selected.
-1. Test the board without the solenoid handpiece in place and look into the LED of the mosfet to look for it blinking.
+1. Test the board without the solenoid handpiece or PSU in place and look at the LED of the mosfet to look for it blinking.
+2. Use a weaker PSU just to check the main connections.
-1. Assemble everything and test it for a split second to verify short circuits in your assembled handpiece.
-To avoid heating don't forget the Flyback diode.
+3. Assemble everything and test it for a split second to verify short circuits in your assembled handpiece.
+To avoid heating of the handpiece don't forget the Flyback diode.
+4. Enjoy!

 ***
 # **Final considerations**

 If you feel that something should be changed or is wrong feel free to inform me or to perform your own modifications.
+Suggestions are always welcome, I had a brief contact with a professional grade engraver in order to feel the impact in the hand and tool behavior which was not enough to feel the nuances of the machine.
 If you need assistance with the project please message me on reddit u/Weird\_Singularity.